wdomski/ARClab/README.md

 Exercise from **DAC**, task 1.

-## Laboratory 5
+## Laboratory -- mutexes and event groups in FreeRTOS

 Introduction to FreeRTOS.
 Basic concepts, creation of tasks and task synchronization.
-Usgae of mutexes to synchronize data between tasks.
+Usage of mutexes to synchronize data between tasks.
 Also Event Groups are being used to send a notification about events.

 Exercises from **FreeRTOS**, task 1 (all subtasks).

-## Laboratory 6
+## Laboratory -- mailbox and FIFO queues in FreeRTOS

 Introduction to FreeRTOS.
 Task synchronization using mutexes and queues.
 Queues are handled in two ways.